 Alimta and cisplatin is the most common combination used to treat mesothelioma

 Chemotherapy can have a number of mild to more severe side effects.

 Chemotherapy can extend life expectancy on average between 12 and 16 months.

-While chemotherapy cannot cure mesothelioma and is associated with a number of unpleasant side effects, it can alleviate nonetheless kill cancer cells, thereby reducing the symptoms of mesothelioma, improving quality of life, and potentially extending life expectancy.
+While chemotherapy cannot cure mesothelioma and is associated with a number of unpleasant side effects, it can kill cancer cells, thereby reducing the symptoms of mesothelioma, improving quality of life, and potentially extending life expectancy.